Shaunson26/pooptracker/README.md

   3. The [chartJS](https://www.chartjs.org/) JavaScript library with the [rough plugin](https://github.com/nagix/chartjs-plugin-rough) for that hand-drawn look
   4. "Indie Flower" cursive font from [fonts.google](https://fonts.google.com/specimen/Indie+Flower)
-  5. 'Custom JavaScript' code for plugging in values from the data analysis
+  5. Custom javascript code (`poops.js`) for plugging in values from the data analysis

 `./web/index.html` acts as a template with placeholders for values and plots.
-The 'Custom JavaScript' code takes the `./web/data/poop_data.json` and inserts the values into the placeholders.
+The `poops.js` takes the `./web/data/poop_data.json` and inserts the values into the placeholders, as well as generates the plots.

 The final version looks something like this: